O2br/RIntegrationPack/scripts/README.md

 ## How to use these scripts in a MicroStrategy dashboard
-These R Analytics are deployed to MicroStrategy as metrics by copying the metric expressions provided here into any MicroStrategy Metric Editor.
+These R metrics are deployed to MicroStrategy as metrics by copying the metric expressions provided here into any MicroStrategy Metric Editor.
 The shelf includes metric expressions for Version 1 of the R Integration Pack as well as variations that take advantage of the new features in Version 2.

-Version 2 of the R Integration Pack makes it even simpler for end-users control the analytic's execution thanks to the _Params parameter that allows function parameters to be referenced by name using a string of name-value pairs.
+Version 2 of the R Integration Pack makes it even simpler for end-users to control the metric's execution thanks to the _Params parameter that allows function parameters to be referenced by name using a string of name-value pairs.
 This is in addition to the original set of 27 pre-defined parameters (9 boolean, 9 numeric and 9 string).

-After you've copied the metric expression for the analytic you wish to deploy:
+After you've copied the metric expression for the metric you wish to deploy:
 1. Paste the Metric Expression into any MicroStrategy metric editor
-2. Match analytic's inputs and function parameters for your application
+2. Match metric's inputs and function parameters for your application
 3. Name and save the metric so it can be added to any MicroStrategy report or dashboard

 ## Disclaimers
 This page provides programming examples.
 MicroStrategy grants you a nonexclusive copyright license to use all programming code examples from which you can use or generate similar function tailored to your own specific needs.
 All sample code is provided for illustrative purposes only.
 These examples have not been thoroughly tested under all conditions.
 MicroStrategy, therefore, cannot guarantee or imply reliability, serviceability, or function of these programs.
 All programs contained herein are provided to you "AS IS" without any warranties of any kind.
 The implied warranties of non-infringement, merchantability and fitness for a particular purpose are expressly disclaimed.

 [lnk_top]: <https://github.com/MicroStrategy/RIntegrationPack/tree/master/scripts#off-the-shelf-r-scripts>